Definition of Current Account vs Capital Account

 The main components of the Capital account are:

-- Foreign direct investment (FDI): The investment made by foreign entities in the domestic businesses, in a form of joint ventures is known as foreign direct investment.
+- Foreign direct investment (FDI): The investment made by foreign entities in domestic businesses, in a form of joint ventures is known as foreign direct investment.
 Every country follows stringent processes to regulate the FDI’s in order to ensure proper control and profitability for domestic entities.

-- Foreign portfolio investment (FPI): FPI consists of the investments made in financial assets such as stocks, bonds, mutual funds etc. In the context of the Indian economy, both FDI & FPI bring in foreign capital inflows into the country, resulting in strong demand for the Indian rupee.
+- Foreign portfolio investment (FPI): FPI consists of the investments made in financial assets such as stocks, bonds, mutual funds, etc. In the context of the Indian economy, both FDI & FPI bring in foreign capital inflows into the country, resulting in strong demand for the Indian rupee.

-Head To Head Comparison Between Current Account vs Capital Account (Infographics)
+Head to Head Comparison Between Current Account vs Capital Account (Infographics)

 Below is the top 6 difference between Current Account vs Capital Account

 Key Differences Between Current Account vs Capital Account